PCB Assembly Production Process

 1. Material examination and preparation

-POE Parts Procurement team works concurrently with our PCB Fabrication team to ensure that all assembly materials are received and ready for use as soon as the bare PCBs are ready for assembly.
-As parts are received at POE production facility, our Incoming Quality Control (IQC) team conducts a thorough inspection before warehousing any particular material or component.
+PCBAMAKE Components Procurement team works concurrently with our PCB Fabrication team to ensure that all assembly materials are received and ready for use as soon as the bare PCBs are ready for assembly.
+As components are received at PCBAMAKE production facility, our Incoming Quality Control (IQC) team conducts a thorough inspection of any particlular material or components before warehousing.